Henry Taylor Blow: Political life

 Despite being raised in the South, Blow was an abolitionist.
 Henry's parents had owned a slave, Dred Scott, who was sold to Dr. Emerson, who took Scott to Illinois and Wisconsin, which were both free territories.
 When Scott returned to St. Louis, Henry Taylor Blow encouraged Scott to sue for his freedom since he had lived in free states.
 Both men contributed money to finance the case, which made its way through the legal system, all the way to the Supreme Court.
 Scott later lost his bid for freedom.
 The court ruled that a slave is property and not a citizen.
 Dred Scott did eventually gain his freedom after Dr. Emerson's widow gave him to Taylor Blow, who freed Scott permanently.

-Blow joined the Republican Party in 1854 because of their views towards slavery.
+Blow joined the Republican Party in 1854 because of his views towards slavery.
 Henry Taylor Blow was elected to the Missouri Senate that year and served from 1854 to 1858.
 In 1860, Blow served as the Missouri delegate at the Chicago convention where they nominated Abraham Lincoln.

 Blow was appointed Minister to Venezuela in 1861 by President Abraham Lincoln, and served until the following year.
 In this position Blow worked to improve trade between Venezuela and the Mississippi Valley.
 Blow did not retain this post for long.
 He returned to the United States to support the Union during the Civil War.
 He was then elected to the United States House of Representatives as an Immediate Emancipationist.
 Blow was elected in 1862 and 1864 and served until 1867.
 Blow wanted to return to his businesses in St. Louis and declined to run for reelection in 1867.
 Blow served on the Joint Committee on Reconstruction, which drafted the Fourteenth Amendment to the United States Constitution.

 Blow returned to politics in 1869 when he was appointed ambassador to Brazil by President Ulysses S. Grant.
 In 1874, Blow was appointed to the board of commissioners assigned to reorganize the government of the District of Columbia.
 He resigned, "for personal considerations," only 6 months after taking office.